Legal Documents for Elderly Parents: A List

 Going through old and new mail, contacting known creditors, and checking voicemails for debt scams can also help you compile a list of all debts.

-If your parent is unable to manage their debts on their own, you or another caregiver can help them in paying bills and canceling accounts as needed.
+If your parents are unable to manage their debts on their own, you or another caregiver can help them in paying bills and canceling accounts as needed.

 1. Vehicle Title

-Having a copy of a vehicle title ensures that your parent can sell their car or pass it down to a beneficiary in a will.
+Having a copy of a vehicle title ensures that your parents can sell their car or pass it down to a beneficiary in a will.

-If your parent has lost their vehicle title, one option is to visit your local department of motor vehicles (DMV) or the secretary of state's (SOS) website to retrieve a duplicate title.
+If your parents have lost their vehicle title, one option is to visit your local department of motor vehicles or the secretary of state's website to retrieve a duplicate title.

-Your parent will need to provide identification and documentation of ownership, such as a vehicle registration or insurance card, to obtain a duplicate title.
+Your parents will need to provide identification and documentation of ownership, such as a vehicle registration or insurance card, to obtain a duplicate title.

-After providing identification and documentation of ownership, your parent will need to fill out an application for a duplicate title.
-The application will require information about the vehicle, such as the make, model, year, and vehicle identification number (VIN).
-Your parent may also need to provide information about any liens on the vehicle.
+After providing identification and documentation of ownership, your parents will need to fill out an application for a duplicate title.
+The application will require information about the vehicle, such as the make, model, year, and vehicle identification number.
+Your parents may also need to provide information about any liens on the vehicle.

-Once the application is complete and all necessary documentation has been provided, your parent will need to pay a fee to obtain the duplicate title.
+Once the application is complete and documentation has been provided, your parents will need to pay a fee to obtain the duplicate title.
 The fee amount depends on which state you live in.
 For example, in California, the fee is $23.
 In Texas, it's only $5.45.

-After the fee is paid, the DMV or SOS will process the application and issue a duplicate title, which your parent can use to sell or transfer ownership of the vehicle.
+After the fee is paid, the state will process the application and issue a duplicate title, which your parent can use to sell or transfer ownership of the vehicle.

 How Trustworthy Keeps Important Documents Safe